gjbex/Fortran-MOOC/docs/basic_datatypes.md

 ~~~~

 The conversion resulted in an overflow.
 This is the result of converting a larger
 kind into a smaller one: information is lost.
-Note that a inadvertent conversion
+Note that an inadvertent conversion
 such as this may give rise to very nasty bugs (hence the compiler warning).

 On the other hand, converting from a smaller kind to a larger one works perfectly